-The Falkirk Registration Office is closed to the public until Monday 29 June, when it will re-open for appointments for limited high priority tasks.
-The registration team is still at work.
+The Falkirk Registration Office is closed to the public, other than by appointment for limited high priority tasks.

 Death and still-birth registrations

 A new process of remote registration has been introduced under the Coronavirus Act.
 This means that death and still-birth registrations can be done by telephone, without any need for the informant to attend the registration office in person.

 - We will receive the medical certificate of cause of death via email from the doctor.

 - Bereaved families will be advised to contact the registration office where they will be allocated an appointment to complete the registration by telephone.